SmarterApp/TDS_ItemScoring/README.md

 * For general questions or discussions, or issues and bugs, please use the [Forum](http://forum.opentestsystem.org/viewforum.php?f=9).
 * Feel free to **Fork** this project and develop your changes!

-## 1/31/2015 Release Notes
+## 2/6/2015 Release Notes
-Release `R01.00.19-20150131` is the initial release of the ItemScoring Engine with support for [custom operators](http://www.smarterapp.org/documents/Item_Scoring_Custom_Operators.pdf).
-QTI provides a means of extending default response processing via custom operators as a mechanism.
-EQ (equation), GI (grid) and TI (table interaction) item types provide external scoring machine rubric files that are scored using QTI response processing that is extended by custom operators.
+Release `R01.00.21-20150206` is a bugfix release of the ItemScoring Engine with operational support for [custom operators](http://www.smarterapp.org/documents/Item_Scoring_Custom_Operators.pdf).
+Specifically, EQ (equation), GI (grid) and TI (table interaction) scoring is now functional.
+We continue to refine the scoring, but cannot guarantee that these items will be correctly scored at this time.
+This release requires Student modifications (DB config and code), which will be released shortly.
+Furthermore, we will be doing frequent periodic releases as we update this functionality.

 ### Known issues
 *These will be provided shortly.*